C2SM/c2sm.github.io/docs/posts/2024-12-17_alps_update.md

 # Update on the current status on Alps

 Last week, CSCS deployed the Climate and Weather vCluster `santis`.
-Since there is still some fine-tuning to be performed by CSCS, the [Santis section](../alps/vclusters.md#santis) provides an overview how to transition from `todi` to `santis`.
+As some fine-tuning is still ongoing, the [Santis section](../alps/vclusters.md#santis) provides an overview of how to transition from `todi` to `santis`.

 <!-- more -->